vishvAsa/devaH/meta/myth.md

 > (The high priest of Ásatrúarfélagið, the norse temple in [DailyBeast](http://www.thedailybeast.com/articles/2015/02/05/why-iceland-is-building-a-temple-to-its-pagan-gods.html))

 ## Contrasts
+### Not mere fiction
 > we are no different than people in the West who make religion out of Harry Potter or the Jedi from Star Wars.

 - आर्यपरिगृहीतत्वे हि भेदः ।
 - पुनः, देव-प्रेरितत्वे, आर्षप्रणीतत्वे च भेदः।

+In contrast to mere fiction, myths are divinely inspired, come from sages and are highly beneficial.

+Distinction from kavi-samaya

+> Kavi-samaya is unlike myth.
+Both the kavi and the rasika know that what is accepted as kavi-samaya doesn't hold good in their everyday life.
+For example, the rasika will not get perturbed if he doesn't see cakoras feasting on chandrika or cAtakas waiting for monsoon clouds to quench their thirst.
+On the other hand, common people get perturbed if someone tells them, for example, that there is no proof for the existence of Vishnu or Shiva.
+> - shankara

+### Not fake history
+"Fake history" (eg. "shankara was from 5th century BCE with this chain of AchArya-s leading up to our current pontiff") should be separated from "myth" (eg. rAmA was from treta-yuga, which was so many eons ago).

+True myth operates at a different epistemological level.
+Further, it is oft marked by supernatural episodes.

 Note divergence from abrahamisms, which are more "history" centric.